NormandieOs/xtrkcad/README.md

 # xtrkcad
-Import of https://sourceforge.net/p/xtrkcad-fork/xtrkcad -- go there for anything, really! forked from ankon/xtrkcad import source XTrkCAD for adaptation RPM distributions Linux.
+XTrackCAD is a open-source, free, CAD program for designing model railroad layouts.
+You can easily create layout of any scale or size.
+Libraries for many brands, scales and gauges of track and turnouts/points and model structures are included.
+Adding new components is easy with the built-in editor.
+It runs on Windows, Mac and Linux, Import of https://sourceforge.net/p/xtrkcad-fork/xtrkcad -- go there for anything, really! forked from ankon/xtrkcad import source XTrkCAD for adaptation RPM distributions Linux.